IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 To create a new Person authority, first select **Person** from the dropdown menu in the `Type` field

-Fill out the `Name` field using the format `[lastName, firstName]`
+Fill out the `Name` field using the format `lastName, firstName`
 * once you fill out the `Name` field, the `Last` and `First` fields will auto-populate

-> Note: if you are creating a new  authority from the authority resolution interface of the ingest process, the `Name` field will already be filled out for you
+> Note: if you are creating a new  authority from the **Authority Resolution interface** of the ingest process, the `Name` field will already be filled out for you

-Click the blue **VIAF** button at the top of the authority creation interface
+Click the blue **VIAF** button at the top of the **Authority Creation interface**
 * this will open up a VIAF search for the authority name in a new tab
 * you may have to adjust the VIAF search to find the person
-* if the name is common and VIAF returns many results, the find `(ctrl/cmd+f)` function of your browser can help you more efficiently scan the results
+* if the name is common and VIAF returns many results, the find (`ctrl/cmd+f`) function of your browser can help you more efficiently scan the results
 * when you find a promising candidate, open its VIAF page (see image below)

 [![image of virtual international authority file record page](/media/viafAuthorityPage.png)](http://viaf.org/viaf/22146457)

-> Note: use the **Works** section of the VIAF authority page to help you decide whether this VIAF page represents the person or institution you're looking for
+> Note: use the **Works** section of the VIAF authority page to help you decide whether this VIAF page represents the person you're looking for

-Once you've decided this is the correct VIAF page for the authority you're creating, copy the VIAF **permalink** (it's beneath the list of names an the VIAF ID at the top of the VIAF record)
+Once you've decided this is the correct VIAF page for the authority you're creating, copy the VIAF **permalink** (it's beneath the list of names and the VIAF ID at the top of the VIAF record)

 Switch back to the authority creation tab and paste the VIAF permalink into the `URN (link to authority)` field
 * make sure **VIAF** is selected in the `Linked Data Type` field dropdown menu